 [learn_more caption=”Remember the effect of contagious emotions”]

 As well as remembering the child’s perspective, you have to consider the parents’ perspectives.
 What do they understand about what’s happening?
 They’re likely to be really worried about their child.
 Their adrenaline may well be flowing.
 They want their child to be sorted out.
 And yet they have to wait in the ED with everyone else – in a busy and stressful environment – where nothing in particular seems to be happening while you wait.
+Children usually suffer from various kinds of phobias that make them feel uncomfortable throughout the day.
+There are many free hypnosis script for phobias that can help children and adults to control and get rid of the phobias that affect them on a daily basis.

 They may also be really worried about what’s going to happen.
 The prospect of sutures or another medical procedure might scare the parents as much as the child!
 They might be squeamish, they might be wary of how their child is going to react, they might be afraid that we’ll hurt their child.
 And really they just want to get home and put the whole episode behind them.